 Gendered approach to violence against women

 A distinctly gendered approach to implementing the provisions of the Istanbul Convention was observed in Andorra, Spain, and Sweden.
-The Spanish authorities’ had a pioneering role in developing a strong legal framework in relation to intimate partner violence that has served as inspiration for other European countries.
-Organic Law 1/2004 on Integrated Protection Measures against Gender Violence, fully recognises the gendered nature of intimate partner violence and strongly emphasises the need to empower women, in terms of both preventing and breaking free from such violence, including by developing measures to empower women economically and helping them to start independent lives.
+The Spanish authorities had a pioneering role in developing a strong legal framework in relation to intimate partner violence that has served as an inspiration for other European countries.
+Organic Law 1/2004 on Integrated Protection Measures against Gender Violence fully recognises the gendered nature of intimate partner violence and strongly emphasises the need to empower women in terms of both, preventing and breaking free from such violence, to empower women economically including by developing measures and helping them to start independent lives.
 Organic Law 1/2004 is also an example of legal innovation because it introduces, for the first time, specialist violence against women courts with joint jurisdiction over all civil and criminal law matters related to intimate partner violence and related family law issues so that all related legal issues can be settled in one court in order to reduce the level of secondary victimisation and trauma for victims.

-Monaco and Sweden decided to bolster multi-agency co-operation through: (i) the institutionalisation of a network of trained officers within each of the services involved in implementing policy on violence against women in Monaco; and (ii) the establishment of the Gender Equality Agency in Sweden, a state body responsible for co-ordination of policy implementation across all relevant actors, which is actively promoting the Istanbul Convention as well as the implementation of GREVIO’s findings.
+Monaco and Sweden decided to bolster multi-agency co-operation through: (i) the institutionalisation of a network of trained officers within each of the services involved in implementing policy on violence against women in Monaco; and (ii) the establishment of the Gender Equality Agency in Sweden, a state body responsible for co-ordinating policy implementations across all relevant actors, which is actively promoting the Istanbul Convention as well as the implementation of GREVIO’s findings.

-A promising practice in Denmark is the approach to awareness-raising taken in the context of the campaigns on stalking and rape, which included components that specifically targeted professionals such as law enforcement agents and social workers.
+A promising practice in Denmark is the approach of their campaigns on stalking and rape, which included components that specifically targeted professionals such as law enforcement agents and social workers.
 This approach has led to improvements in the professionals’ response to such violence and demonstrates the importance of such measures, where their initial training does not yet include information on these forms of violence against women.
 In Sweden, the “Come to us” campaign was launched by the Swedish police.
-This initiative consisted in the provision of information online in 18 different languages on the importance of reporting crimes such as domestic violence, forced marriage and “honour-related violence”, how to report such crimes, how a criminal investigation is conducted and the help that is available to victims.
+This initiative delivered online information in 18 different languages: on the importance of reporting crimes such as domestic violence, forced marriage and “honour-related violence”, how to report such crimes, how a criminal investigation is conducted, and on the help that is available to victims.
 It reached out to the general public and victims and had the potential for increasing the number of reported cases.
 At the same time, it stressed the need to ensure adequate responses on the part of law enforcement following these awareness-raising endeavours.

-In France, awareness-raising activities have become more systematic in the last two decades, and they continue every year as part of the measures implemented by the various inter-ministerial plans.
-Some have addressed gender-based harassment and sexual violence in public transport, including unacceptable behaviour, key advice on how to behave and how to react in these situations.
-Others have focused on sexual violence, or for example, on witnessing domestic violence.
+In France, awareness-raising activities have become more systematic in the last two decades.
+They are part of the ongoing measures implemented by the various inter-ministerial plans.
+Some have addressed gender-based harassment and sexual violence in public transport, including unacceptable behaviour, giving key advice on how to behave and how to react in these situations.
+Others have focused on sexual violence, or, for example, on witnessing domestic violence.

 Training of professionals

-With a view to guaranteeing continuous training for professionals, various parties have passed laws introducing mandatory training.
+To guarantee continuous training for professionals, various parties have passed laws introducing mandatory training.
 In Monaco, a legal provision (Law No. 382) stipulates that regular training for professionals who deal with victims of violence shall be put in place in order to help them deal with the victims’ problems in the best possible way in their respective spheres of competence.
-To implement this provision, a consultation was held between representatives of the Ministry of Health and Social Affairs, the Police Department, the Department of Justice, the fire brigade and the sole public hospital, which resulted in the creation of new teaching modules on victim support, demonstrating a multi-agency approach.
+To implement this provision, a consultation was held between representatives of the Ministry of Health and Social Affairs, the Police Department, the Department of Justice, the fire brigade, and the sole public hospital, which resulted in the creation of new teaching modules on victim support, demonstrating a multi-agency approach.
 In Andorra, following ratification of the Istanbul Convention, and since the entry into force of Law No. 1/2015, in-service training on gender-based violence and domestic violence has become compulsory for all professionals who are directly or indirectly involved in detecting and preventing gender-based violence and/or protecting and assisting victims concerned.
-Whilst the country has only a limited number of university courses and higher education or vocational training programmes, under Article 6, paragraph 8 of Law No. 1/2015, universities in Andorra must promote training, education, and research on violence against women on a cross-cutting basis and ensure gender mainstreaming in particular in education for professionals and healthcare professionals.
+Whilst the country only has a limited number of university courses and higher education or vocational training programmes, under Article 6, paragraph 8 of Law No. 1/2015, universities in Andorra must promote training, education, and research on violence against women on a cross-cutting basis and ensure gender mainstreaming, in particular in education, for professionals and healthcare professionals.

-The Netherlands has undertaken efforts in the field of prevention of FGM, including the compulsory training module for midwives, the training of youth health care professionals on FGM risk assessments and on working with parents, as well as the work undertaken by the national knowledge centre for FGM in training 110 key persons working on FGM in practicing communities.
+The Netherlands have undertaken efforts in the field of prevention of FGM, including the compulsory training module for midwives, the training of youth health care professionals on FGM risk assessments and on working with parents.
+Also, the national knowledge centre for FGM has trained 110 key persons working on FGM in practicing communities.

 In Spain, in a move to ensure higher levels of tertiary education on violence against women, many universities across Spain have introduced graduate programmes specifically dedicated to the study of violence against women.
 Moreover, in Sweden, following the ratification of the convention and further to the amendment of the Higher Education Ordinance, men’s violence against women has become a compulsory subject for university students within various fields of study.